jskerman/chronai/src/chronai/sessionization/README.md

 # Sessionization (`s12n`)

-Often a very important part of dealing with NL timeseries data, which documents deserve to be merged, we call these merged documents `sessions`.
-For example, with Google Search data we may have:
+Sessionization is a crucial step when working with natural language (NL) time series data.
+It helps determine which events (e.g., user queries or actions) should be grouped together into a single `session`.
+For instance, with Google Search data, we might observe:

 | user\_id | search\_datetime     | search\_text            |
 | -------- | -------------------- | ----------------------- |